 What is the Broad Evidence Rule?

 The Broad Evidence Rule is part of insurance law.
-It comes into play when something gets damaged or destroyed and the owner makes a claim with their insurance company to get money for it.
+It applies when something is damaged or destroyed, and the owner files a claim with their insurance company to collect money.

 Figuring out how much to pay

-Under the Broad Evidence Rule, the insurance company can look at all kinds of information to figure out the actual cash value of the damaged or wrecked property.
-They want to determine what the fair market value was right before the damage happened.
+Under the Broad Evidence Rule, the insurance company can examine all kinds of information to determine the actual cash value of the damaged or wrecked property.
+They want to determine the fair market value before the damage occurs.

 The actual cash value is the key thing.
-It’s not about the original price tag or what it would cost to buy a brand new replacement.
-Instead, it accounts for depreciation – how the value went down over time as the item got older or more used.
+It’s not about the original price tag or what it would cost to buy a brand-new replacement.
+Instead, it accounts for depreciation – how the value decreased over time as the item got older or used.

 Fair game evidence

-With this rule, pretty much any evidence that sheds light on the value can be used.
+This rule can use evidence to illuminate the value.
 It’s all fair game.
-The goal is to get the truest, most accurate picture possible.
+The goal is to get the most genuine, most accurate picture possible.

 Some of the things an insurance company might consider: